ray-project/ray/doc/source/data/transforming-datastreams.rst

 .. tabbed:: dict

-  Returning a ``dict`` of Arrow-compatible data types creates a Tabular dataset as the transformation result.
-If any dict values are not Arrow-compatible, then a simple Python object dataset will be created:
+  Returning a ``dict`` of Arrow-compatible data types creates a Tabular datastream as the transformation result.
+If any dict values are not Arrow-compatible, then a simple Python object datastream will be created:

   .. literalinclude:: ./doc_code/transforming_datastreams.py
     :language: python